How long is a piece of string?

 Sounds obvious, but how many people forget to put their skills to use?
 More than you’d think.

-You can’t learn to be a supreme hypnotist by attending courses, or by memorizing everything you need to know.
+You can’t learn to be a supreme and successful hypnotist by attending courses, or by memorizing everything you need to know.
 You need time to put your knowledge to the test, and you need people to hypnotize.

 But where can you find willing volunteers?

 Sooner or later you’re bound to run out of people in your immediate circle.
 You can only practice on friends and family for so long.
 So what else can you do?

 One way to find an almost endless supply of “guinea pigs” is to practice street hypnosis.
 Set aside some time, go out into the big wide world, and ask people if they’d like to help you.
 Some won’t, of course, but don’t be discouraged by that.
 Simply thank them and move on to someone else.

 Another way to find people is to market your services using social media.
 After you’ve set up your professional page, such as Facebook, you can run ads to it advertising hypnosis sessions for even just a small fee of $20.

 This will give you an opportunity to practice on many people, and is something that’s also affordable for most people.